Azure/autorest.csharp/docs/mgmt/readme.md

   suppress-list-exception: true
 ```

-The configuration `suppress-list-exception` will suppress all the exceptions about the collection class without a `GetAll` method.
+The configuration `suppress-list-exception` suppresses all the exceptions about the collection class without a `GetAll` method.